Kniverton History, Family Crest & Coats of Arms

-Norman Conquest of England in 1066 added many new elements to an already vibrant culture.
+The Norman Conquest of England in 1066 added many new elements to an already vibrant culture.
 Among these were thousands of new names.
 The Kniverton family lived in Kniveton, which is a parish in Derbyshire near Ashbourn.
 The name is pronounced Nifton.

 Early Origins of the Kniverton family

-Mills, A.D., Dictionary of English Place-Names.
-Oxford: Oxford University Press, 1991.
-Print.
-(ISBN 0-19-869156-4) " The manor of 'Merchenestune' [Mercaston] was for many generations the property and seat of a younger branch of the Knivetons, of Bradley, who were seated here as early as the reign of Edward III.
+The surname Kniverton was first found in Derbyshire at Kniveton, a parish, in the hundred of Wirksworth where "the manor of 'Cheniveton,' so called in the Domesday Survey, was from a very early period the property of the Kniveton family. " "The extinct Baronet family descended from Sir Matthew de Knivetone, who flourished in that county temp.
+Edward I. " The place name literally means "farmstead of a woman called Cengifu," derived from the Old English personal name + "tun."
+"The manor of 'Merchenestune' [Mercaston] was for many generations the property and seat of a younger branch of the Knivetons, of Bradley, who were seated here as early as the reign of Edward III.
 William Kniveton was one of the baronets created by James I. on the institution of the order in 1611. " "The incumbent resides in the Hall [of Ashwelthorpe in Norfolk], an ancient residence of the Knyvett family, moated on three sides."

-Early History of the Kniverton family
+Important Dates for the Kniverton family

-Another 701 words (50 lines of text) covering the years 1290, 1066, 1500, 1591, 1649, 1591, 1605, 1440, 1515, 1480, 1471, 1486, 1549, 1536, 1543, 1485, 1512, 1510, 1539, 1616, 1579, 1558, 1622, 1569, 1605, 1655, 1699, 1600, 1671, 1655, 1693, 1685, 1687, 1689 and 1690 are included under the topic Early Kniverton History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Kniverton research.
+Another 351 words (25 lines of text) covering the years 1290, 1066, 1500, 1591, 1649, 1591, 1605, 1440, 1515, 1480, 1471, 1486, 1549, 1536, 1543, 1485, 1512, 1510, 1539, 1616, 1579, 1558, 1622, 1569, 1605, 1655, 1699, 1600, 1671, 1655, 1693, 1685, 1687, 1689 and 1690 are included under the topic Early Kniverton History in all our PDF Extended History products and printed products wherever possible.

 Kniverton Spelling Variations

 Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Knifton, Kniveton, Knyveton, Nifton, Knyvet, Knyveton and many more.

 Early Notables of the Kniverton family (pre 1700)

 Outstanding amongst the family at this time was Sir Matthew de Kniveton; Sir William Knyvett (c.
 1440-1515), English politician, High Sheriff of Norfolk and Suffolk in 1480 and 1471; Sir Anthony Knyvett (c.
 1486-1549), English politician who held the office of Black Rod in the English Parliament from 1536 to 1543; Sir Thomas Knyvett (also Knevitt or Knivet or Knevet), of Buckenham, Norfolk (c.
 1485-1512), an English nobleman who was a close associate of King Henry VIII shortly after that monarch came to the throne participating in the jousts and pageants and was rewarded by being appointed Master of the Horse...

-Another 190 words (14 lines of text) are included under the topic Early Kniverton Notables in all our PDF Extended History products and printed products wherever possible.
+Another 140 words (10 lines of text) are included under the topic Early Kniverton Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Kniverton family